-As of December 31, 2023, we had \$127.2 million in cash, cash equivalents and short-term investments.
+As of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, we had \$131.9 million \$125.4 million and \$105.8 million \$127.2 million, respectively, in cash, cash equivalents and short-term investments.
 While we believe that our existing cash, cash equivalents and short-term investments and anticipated cash generated from sales of our products will be sufficient to meet our anticipated cash needs for at least 12 months following the date of this report, we cannot assure you that we will be able to generate sufficient liquidity as and when needed.
-Further, although we do not anticipate the need to raise additional capital or incur additional debt in order to reach profit from operations, as such metric may be disclosed in the Company's future Annual Reports on Form 10-K or Quarterly Reports on Form 10-Q filed with the SEC, we have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
+Further, although we do not anticipate the need to raise additional capital or incur additional debt in order to reach profit from operations, as such metric may be disclosed in the Company's future Annual Reports on Form 10-K or Quarterly Reports on Form 10-Q filed with the SEC.
+SEC, though we may opportunistically seek to raise capital under advantageous circumstances from time to time in order to support the expansion of our sales and operations in the U.S. and internationally and to pursue other business opportunities.
+We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
 Changing circumstances, some of which may be beyond our control, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.
 We cannot assure you that we will be able to generate sufficient liquidity as and when needed.